 |

-which is in paralell and thus outside the anchor 'Folder 1'.
+which is in parallel and thus outside the anchor 'Folder 1'.

-Outer Junctions/Symlinks are not touched by Smart Move and thus stay connected
+Outer Junction/Symlink are not touched by Smart Move and thus stay connected

 to their respective target.
 Please note that this is different to Smart Copy, which